 I am a Teaching Fellow in Sociology convening a number of undergraduate and postgraduate modules.
 I completed my PhD in sociology at Goldsmiths in 2019 and my MA in gender studies and development at Birzeit University in 2013.
-My research interests and teaching experience are situated in political sociology; gender studies; feminist theories and movements; postcolonial theory; political subjectivity; politics of Middle East and Israel-Palestine conflict; and decolonization and global indigenous politics.
+My research interests and teaching experience are situated in political sociology; gender studies; feminist theories and movements; political subjectivity and social movements; postcolonial theory; decolonisation and global indigenous politics including politics of Middle East and Israel-Palestine conflict.

 Prior to living and entering the world of academia in London, I lived and worked in Palestine, serving local development NGOs in a management capacity.
 I have more than 10 years’ experience working for international development agencies.
 I managed programs in my work with the German Development Organisation (GIZ), Swedish Organisation for Individual Relief (SOIR) and with other local and international organisations in Palestine.
 This extensive experience on the ground in a complex political environment within a conflict area, brings life to political theory.
 I have learned to apply this experience in my teaching and in my research where I can ground abstract theory to a real world setting.
 For example, the development and use of case studies in my teaching, where students would be exposed to the actual practices of international development agencies and be able to assess the application of political theories.

 I taught in the United Kingdom and Palestine at Goldsmiths and Birzeit university.
 In 2103, I taught at the Women’s Studies Institute two modules: Introduction to Feminist Theories and Woman in Arab Society.
 Between 2016-2019, I worked as a Graduate Trainee Tutor and Associate Lecturer in the Sociology Department at Goldsmiths and taught the core modules Culture and Society.